2015 Election Manual

 Under AMA-HOD policy, all candidates for election are required to complete a conflict of interest / disclosure of affiliations form prior to their election.
 Council nominees should include their forms with other nomination materials; officer candidates should send their forms to the Office of House of Delegates Affairs by March 15 of each year.
 The requirement applies to all candidates for election, including those nominated from the floor.
 (G-610.020)

 Announcements of candidacy are considered separate and distinct from active campaigning.
 Active campaigns for AMA elective office may not begin until the AMA-BOT has announced the nominees for council seats after its April meeting.
 Active campaigning includes mass outreach activities directed to all or a significant portion of the members of the AMA-HOD, communicated by or on behalf of the candidate (e.g., letters and emails).
-(G-610.020)
+(G-610.020) This policy applies to all candidates, whether seeking election to the AMA-BOT or to a council.

 There are no nominating or seconding speeches for council candidates; the chair of the AMA-BOT places their names in nomination at the Opening Session of the AMA-HOD, after which the speaker will call for additional nominations from the floor.
+Nominees from the floor will be required to complete the conflict of interest / disclosure of affiliations form within 60 minutes after the Opening Session recesses.

 This listing of campaign rules is comprised of several policies adopted by the AMA-HOD and procedures developed by the speakers to comply with AMA-HOD actions.
 Where AMA-HOD policies are listed, the meeting(s) at which the action was taken and the relevant AMA policy number are listed in parentheses following the policy.
 The rules are listed in general categories.

-The following principles provide guidance on how the AMA-HOD elections should be conducted and how the selection of AMA leaders should occur:
+The following principles provide guidance on how AMA-HOD elections should be conducted and how the selection of AMA leaders should occur:

 1. AMA delegates should: (a) avail themselves of all available background information about candidates for elected positions in the AMA; (b) determine which candidates are best qualified to help the AMA achieve its mission; and (c) make independent decisions about which candidates to vote for.

-2. Any electioneering practices that distort the democratic processes of the AMA-HOD elections, such as vote trading for the purpose of supporting candidates, are unacceptable.
+2. Any electioneering practices that distort the democratic processes of AMA-HOD elections, such as vote trading for the purpose of supporting candidates, are unacceptable.

-3. Candidates for elected positions should comply with the requirements and the spirit of the AMA-HOD policy on campaigning and campaign spending.
+3. Candidates for elected positions should comply with the requirements and the spirit of AMA-HOD policy on campaigning and campaign spending.

 4. Candidates and their sponsoring organizations should exercise restraint in campaign spending.
 Federation organizations should establish clear and detailed guidelines on the appropriate level of resources that should be allocated to the political campaigns of their members for AMA leadership positions.